ECO DRR

 5. Protecting Biodiversity & Climate Adaptation

-- Community-led afforestation and tree plantation drives
+- Afforestation and tree plantation drives

 - Wetland and water body rejuvenation

-- Medicinal and palm plant distribution through MGNREGS
+- Medicinal plant distribution

 6. Promoting a Culture of Preparedness